VinSalv/ShoppingList/README.md

 # Shopping List
-Implementation of Shopping List by using Qt Creatpr IDE.
+Implementation of Shopping List by using Qt Creator IDE.

 ## Paths
 ```